Ethiopia – Dec 21-Jan 7, 2023

 ATMs work well at the airport and in cities.
 Because of inflation, withdraw relatively small amounts.
 Ethiopia hoards US dollars and financial institutions it’s illegal to give any out.
 May get some at the National Bank of Ethiopia, providing proof of future departure and hours of endless paperwork.

 Ethiopia is a black market money country but this is not well advertised, illegal and people are arrested for doing it.
-If you withdraw money from an ATM, you are immediately losing the difference between the official and black market rate.
+If you withdraw money from an ATM, you immediately lose the difference between the official and black market rates.

 Buy birr at 64-70/US$ at the airport and 80-90 birr/US$ on the street (if you can find someone or have a friend with connections).
 Buy US$ at 110 birr/US$.